Naples, FL 34114

 lowvisio

 Wear each simulator for a period of time while conducting different activities.
-Simply looking through the simulator briefly will not provide you with an understanding of the difficulties encountered by persons with low vision.
+Simply looking through the simulator briefly will not provide the user with an understanding of the difficulties encountered by persons with low vision.

 Use each simulator for a period of time in a variety of settings, i.e., indoors/outdoors, bright light/dim light and for near vision tasks (e.g., reading) as well as distance vision tasks (e.g., reading street signs).

-When using the simulator DO NOT look around the simulation by moving your eye (e.g., macular degeneration).
-Instead, keep your eye fixated in the center of the lens and either move your head or your body slowly to locate objects.
+IMPORTANT!!
+When using the simulator DO NOT look around the simulation by moving your eye (e.g., NEAR macular degeneration).
+Instead, keep your eye fixated in the center of the lens and either move your head or your body slowly to locate objects or perform the task.
 Your brain will want to "cheat" and look around the simulation, but resist the temptation.
 If you look around the simulation, you'll defeat the purpose of its use.
 Remember, persons with low vision cannot move their eyes around their disorder to achieve clear vision.

 If used properly, the simulators will give the user a good understanding of some of the difficulties encountered when performing simple visual tasks.

 The four visual acuity lenses are designed to be used primarily for distance vision tasks.
-If near vision simulation is desired (i.e., reading, finding a phone number), wrap numerous layers of clear plastic wrap or use the near macular degeneration lens to achieve the desired simulation.
+If near vision simulation is desired (i.e., identifying spices in the kitchen), wrap numerous layers of clear plastic wrap or use the NEAR macular degeneration lens to achieve the desired simulation.

 It is advisable to work in teams of two when using the simulators, particularly when movement is involved.
 One person should be the user and the other be the guide or spotter.
-If necessary, walk using a guide technique in unfamiliar areas where there may be stairs, curbs, drop-offs, or any other unexpected hazards.
+If necessary, walk using a Human Guide Technique in unfamiliar areas where there may be stairs, curbs, drop-offs, or any other unexpected hazards.
 No one should use the simulators unsupervised.

 Users who wear corrective lenses for myopia (nearsightedness), hyperopia (far-sightedness), and/or astigmatism may accurately depict visual impairment by simply removing their corrective lenses.
 Using these simulators compounds the amount of refractive error already experienced by the user.